EPSON P400 Screen Print Film Positive Package

 Buy a P-400 and Mail-in rebate form for $150 USD back!

 Get better screen printing film output results with this all-inclusive EPSON film printer package.
 This complete screen printing film output package system translates halftones, solids, gradients, tints, fonts and more.
 The system runs off CADLink FilmMaker DTP Plus edition.
-This is a comparable to AccuRIP Black Pearl.
+This is a comparable to AccuRIP Black Pearl/Ruby.

 Film positives are used to expose the mesh screens you take to press.
 Great prints start with great films.
 Film Maker provides the best quality and value in the inkjet film separation RIP software category.
 No other RIP vendors can claim the same combination of precision screening, optimum density levels, ease of use and job management workflow tools that Film Maker provides to screen printers.
 Here's just a sampling of some of the new features!
 Highest quality, precision silk screening.